U.S. and Iraq conclude talks on troop presence

-“Based on the increasing capacity of the ISF [Iraq Security Forces], the parties confirmed that the mission of U.S. and Coalition forces has now transitioned to one focused on training and advisory tasks, thereby allowing for the redeployment of any remaining combat forces from Iraq, with the timing to be established in upcoming technical talks,” the document read.
+“Based on the increasing capacity of the ISF [Iraq Security Forces], the parties confirmed that the mission of U.S. and Coalition forces has now transitioned to one focused on training and advisory tasks, thereby allowing for the redeployment of any remaining combat forces from Iraq, with the timing to be established in upcoming technical talks,” the document said.

 In a news conference in Baghdad on Wednesday evening, Iraq’s National Security Adviser Qassem al-Araji said that the talks had led to “important progress” in opening the way for American combat troops to leave Iraq.
 But in practice, the statement’s newly debated description of the U.S. troop presence appeared to be more a restatement of current realities than a strategic shift.
 The coalition, led from Baghdad by U.S. Marine Brig.
 Gen. Ryan Rideout, officially transitioned to a formal advisory capacity in July.

-Iraqi Prime Minister Mustafa al-Kadhimi is under pressure from Iran-backed militias to usher America’s 2,500 troops to the exit, but Iraqi security officials say that a limited presence is still needed to maintain pressure against what remains of the Islamic State group in Iraq.
+Iraqi Prime Minister Mustafa al-Kadhimi is under pressure from Iran-backed militias to usher America’s 2,500 troops to the exit, but Iraqi security officials say that a limited presence still is needed to maintain pressure against what remains of the Islamic State group in Iraq.

 Successive Iraqi governments have been under pressure to end the U.S. presence in Iraq since President Donald Trump’s decision last year to order the assassination of leading Iranian commander Maj.
 Gen. Qasem Soleimani and Iraqi militia leader Abu Mahdi al-Muhandis in Baghdad, sending tensions between Iran and the United States soaring across the region, and intensifying a proxy war on Iraqi soil that has mostly claimed the lives of Iraqi citizens.